AARP Medicare Plans Review

 Like vision, dental benefits are often included in Medicare Advantage plans and can be found in many of AARP’s plans as well.
 These hearing benefits can often include routine teeth exams, teeth cleanings, X-rays, fillings, dentures and more.

-You can visit the Medicare.UHC.com website to create your AARP Medicare account and gain access to various tools and resources designed to manage your health, such as viewing and comparing plans, finding a health care provider or getting answers to your questions from a UnitedHealthcare Customer Service Advocate.
+You can visit the Medicare.UHC.com website to create your AARP Medicare account and gain access to various tools and resources designed to manage your health, such as finding a health care provider or getting answers to your questions from a UnitedHealthcare Customer Service Advocate.